-Tax Policy Score: 8 Taxation policy has successfully continued to promote competitiveness and the generation of sufficient public revenues.
+Tax Policy Score: 8 Taxation policy continues to successfully promote competitiveness and the generation of sufficient public revenues.
 Regarding equity, governments have followed a policy of equal treatment of tax types, including income earned outside New Zealand, but at relatively low rates.
 The National government reduced rates across the board in 2010, but at the same time increased the goods and services (GST) tax from 12.5% to 15%.
 The government has postponed plans for a new round of tax reductions in the face of its "zero budget" priority policy, with the goal of bringing the economy back into surplus.
-While it has resisted pressure from some media outlets, opposition parties and other sources to introduce a stamp duty and/or capital-gains tax on residential investment properties, in 2015 it was forced to respond to the property boom in Auckland by imposing a tax on investors who sold their residential properties (other than the family home) within two years of purchase.
+While it has resisted pressure from some media outlets, opposition parties and other sources to introduce a stamp duty and/or capital-gains tax on residential investment properties, in 2015 it was forced to respond to the property boom in Auckland by imposing a "bright line" tax on investors who sold their residential properties (other than the family home) within two years of purchase.
 As house prices continue to rise, quite dramatically in some regions, the Institute for Governance and Policy Studies in Wellington has argued that such a tax would increase government revenue and reduce distortions in the tax system.
 Moreover, it would address the issue of inequality in New Zealand.
-The 2016 budget provided 857 million NZD for Inland Revenue's new tax administration system, which is supposed to meet public expectations, adapt to changing business models and reduce compliance costs for businesses.